ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

 ```

 > Note, that driver implementation in the current `develop` branch is just a
-> quick fix for the recent changes in the linux kernel.
+> quick fix for the recent changes in the Linux kernel.
 In the `develop_ic`
 > there is a new driver in development, which uses the correct mechanisms to
 > automatically load the correct drivers based on the device tree
 > configuration.
 For this one, the `reconos_osif_intc` node can be removed and